Deksha1/Scotland-Food-Environment/README.md

 access to services, crime, and housing.
 All 6,976 data zones are grouped into 5 bands (quintiles), each containing 20% of the data zones.
 Quintile 1 contains the 20% most deprived data zones in Scotland.
 As the SIMD score increases the level of deprivation decreases.
 These Look-up tables which relate individual postcodes to data zones were downloaded from https://www.nrscotland.gov.uk/statistics-and-data/geography/nrs-postcode-extract.

+4.
+   This folder contains shape files to create maps showing distribution of out of home (OOH) and retail outlets.

 ***Code Files***